JNRowe/blanco/doc/install.rst

 The following optional packages will be used if available:

 * `libnotify Python bindings`_ for popup notifications
-* termcolor_ for coloured output in the terminal
+* blessings_ for coloured output in the terminal

 If you're using Gentoo_ the hard dependencies are available from the main tree, and the optional dependencies are available from a combination of the main tree